John Pelphrey: Florida, second stint

 On April 12, 2011, Pelphrey was re-hired by his former boss Billy Donovan to be an assistant at Florida.

 He was not retained by new Florida coach Michael White following Donovan's departure in 2015.
 During the 2015–16 season, he worked as an analyst on the SEC Network.

 Alabama

 Avery Johnson announced on April 7, 2016, that he had hired Pelphrey to his staff at Alabama.

 Tennessee Tech

 Pelphrey was announced as the program's 13th head coach on April 6, 2019.

+On March 3, 2026, Pelphrey was fired as head coach, following seven seasons where the Golden Eagles failed to reach the NCAA Tournament or have a winning record.

 Personal life

 Pelphrey and his wife Tracy Lyon have two living children: a son, Jaxson, and a daughter, Grace Donovan.
 In 2003, the Pelphreys' infant son, John Patrick, died of a rare blood disorder.
 On June 10, 2008, Pelphrey and his wife launched the Pel's Pals Foundation as a memorial to John Patrick.

 His brother, Jerry, was a player and assistant coach for the East Tennessee State men's basketball team.